• Menu

 Photojournalist: David Bulit

-A small debate arose on whether to use liquid-fuel rocket engines, solid-fuel rocket motors, or a combination of both.
-Solid-fueled rockets were best favored in the initial launch, able to lift over 100,000 pounds of payload through the atmosphere.
-But once free of Earth’s orbit though, liquid fuel seemed to be the best route to go.
+A small debate arose about using liquid-fuel rocket engines, solid-fuel rocket motors, or a combination of both.
+Solid-fueled rockets were best favored for the initial launch, able to lift over 100,000 pounds of payload through the atmosphere.
+But once free of Earth’s orbit, liquid fuel seemed to be the best route to take.

-Aerial view of a few of the buildings at the facility
+Aerial view of a few of the buildings at the Aerojet Dade rocket facility

 The AJ-260 Rocket Motor

-Aerojet now needed a cylindrical chamber that would withstand the force and power and space-faring rocket would cause.
-After much research, they decided to subcontract the fabrication of 260-inch-diameter, 24m long chambers to Sun Ship and Dry dock Company located in Chester, Pennsylvania.
-The chambers were designed in short length, meaning half the size of what the final product would be, hence the names given to the test rockets, SL-1 and SL-2.
-Both motors used a propellant burning rate and nozzle size appropriate for the full-length design and were capable of about 1,600,000 kgf of thrust for 114 seconds.
+Aerojet now needed a cylindrical chamber to withstand the force and power that space-faring rockets would cause.
+After much research, they decided to subcontract the fabrication of 260-inch-diameter, 24m long chambers to Sun Ship and Dry Dock Company located in Chester, Pennsylvania.
+The chambers were designed in short length, meaning half the size of the final product.
+Both motors used a propellant burning rate and nozzle size appropriate for the full-length design.

 In March 1965, two rocket chambers were delivered to the plant.
-At the time, the C-111 canal was not yet complete, so the rocket chambers were barged down from Chester, Pennsylvania down to Homestead via the Intracoastal Waterway and then trucked in from Biscayne Bay.
+At the time, the C-111 canal was incomplete, so the rocket chambers were barged down from Chester, Pennsylvania, to Homestead via the Intracoastal Waterway and then trucked in from Biscayne Bay.
 A large amount of propellant needed for such a rocket was manufactured at the Everglades plant.
 As the chamber was trucked three miles south of the main facility to the test firing site, the propellant was mixed, analyzed, and produced to fill the rocket motor chamber.

 One of the rocket chambers on its way to the development and fabrication plant, 1965

-Between Sept.
+A rocket silo was built into the ground, and between Sept.
 25, 1965, and June 17, 1967, three static test firings were done.
-SL-1 was fired at night, and the flame was clearly visible from Miami 50 km away, producing over 3 million pounds of thrust.
+260 SL-1 was fired at night, and the flame was visible from Miami 50 km away, producing over 3 million pounds of thrust.
 SL-2 was fired with similar success and relatively uneventful.
-Despite having two chambers, a third test firing took place by reusing the SL-2.
-Dubbed the SL-3 and what would be the final test rocket, it used a partially submerged nozzle and produced 2,670,000 kgf thrust, making it the largest and most powerful solid-fuel rocket motor ever built.
+Despite having two chambers, the SL-2 rocket chamber was reused for a third and final firing test.
+Dubbed the SL-3, it used a partially submerged nozzle and produced 2,940 tons of thrust, making it the largest and most powerful solid-fuel rocket motor ever built.

-Near burnout, the rocket nozzle was ejected, causing propellant made of hydrochloric acids to be spread across wetlands in the Everglades and crop fields and homes in Homestead.
-Many residents of Homestead complained about the damage done, which included paint damage to their cars and killing thousands of dollars worth of crops.
+Near burnout, the rocket nozzle ejected, spreading propellant made of hydrochloric acids across wetlands in the Everglades, crop fields, and homes in Homestead.
+Many residents of Homestead complained about the damage, which included paint damage to their cars and the killing of thousands of dollars worth of crops.

 Closure

-By 1969, NASA had decided to go with liquid-fueled engines for the Apollo’s Saturn V rockets, causing the workers of the Everglades plant to be laid off and the abandonment of the facility.
-In 1986, after NASA had awarded the Space Shuttle booster contract to Morton Thiokol, Aerojet sued the State of Florida and sold most of its land holdings to the South Dade Land Corporation for $6 million.
-After many unsuccessful attempts to use the land for farming, the land was sold off again to the State of Florida for $12 million.
+In 1986, after NASA awarded Morton Thiokol the Space Shuttle booster contract, Aerojet sued the State of Florida and sold most of its land holdings to the South Dade Land Corporation for $6 million.
+After many unsuccessful attempts to use the land for farming, the land was sold again to the State of Florida for $12 million.
 Aerojet would later trade its remaining 5,100 acres in South Florida for 55,000 acres in New Mexico.

-In February 2010, Rodney Erwin, representing the Omega Space Systems Group, made a proposal to the Homestead City Council to resurrect the vacant Aerojet facility as a new rocket plant.
-Though Homestead Mayor Steve Bateman supported the plan, pushing the need for jobs, the water management district immediately shot down the idea.
+In February 2010, Rodney Erwin, representing the Omega Space Systems Group, proposed to the Homestead City Council to resurrect the vacant Aerojet facility as a new rocket plant.
+Though Homestead Mayor Steve Bateman supported the plan, citing the need for jobs, the water management district immediately shot down the idea.

 Restoration of the Wetlands

 In early 2010, the district made plans to overhaul the damage done to the wetlands by the C-111 canal.
-The canal had been sucking water that once flowed into Florida Bay and piping it 20 miles the wrong way, ever since it was dug.
-Parts of the facility have been scrapped and the doorways to the buildings have been blocked off by mounds of dirt.
+The canal had been sucking water that once flowed into Florida Bay and piping it 20 miles the wrong way ever since it was dug.
+Parts of the facility have been scrapped, and the building doorways have been blocked off by mounds of dirt.

-South Florida Water Management (SFWMD) dismantled the shed which sat over the silo around May 2013 and the silo itself was covered with concrete bridge supports.
-Aerojet Road, which ran 3 miles south of the facility to the test firing site, is now a nature trail.
-The future of the space relic remains unknown.
+South Florida Water Management (SFWMD) dismantled the shed which sat over the silo around May 2013, and the silo itself was covered with concrete bridge supports.
+Aerojet Road ran 3 miles south of the facility to the test firing site and is now a bird-watching trail.
+The final SL-3 rocket motor was left in its silo and covered with steel plates, making it, along with the other remaining sheds.
+Possibly due to the high number of trespassers, many of the structures have been dismantled, and cement beams were placed upon the steep plates of the silo.

 The AJ-260 SL-2 rocket chamber remains in the test silo to this day.
 The SL-3 test firing used the same chamber as the SL-2.